-On April 22, 2020, the Organization was granted a loan (the "Loan") from Regions Bank. in the aggregate amount of \$91,100, pursuant to the Paycheck Protection Program (the "PPP") under Division A, Title I of the CARES Act, which was enacted March 27, 2020.
+On April 22, 2020, the Organization was granted a loan (the "First Loan") from Regions Bank. in the aggregate amount of \$91,100, pursuant to the Paycheck Protection Program (the "PPP") under Division A, Title I of the CARES Act, which was enacted March 27, 2020.

-The Loan, which was in the form of a note dated April 22, 2020 issued to the Organization, matures on April 22, 2022 and bears interest at a rate of 1% per annum, payable monthly commencing on November 22, 2020.
-The Loan may be prepaid by the Organization at any time prior to maturity with no prepayment penalties.
-Funds from the Loan may only be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020.
+The Loan, which was in the form of a note entered into in April 2020 issued to the Organization, matured in April 2022 and bore interest at a rate of 1% per annum, payable monthly commencing in November 2020.
+The Loan could have been prepaid by the Organization at any time prior to maturity with no prepayment penalties.
+Proceeds from the First Loan were available to be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020.
 Under the terms of the PPP, certain amounts of the Loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.
-The Organization intends to use the entire Loan amount for qualifying expenses and expects the entire Loan to be forgiven.
-Accordingly, the Loan is presented as a current liability in the May 31, 2020 financial statements.
+In December 2020, the Organization was granted forgiveness on the entire amount of the First Loan.
+The First Loan forgiveness was reflected in the Organization's Statement of Activities for the year ended May 31, 2021.